 After Muse, we went across the street to meet a friend of mine at Gonpachi, a famous izakaya — kind of like a Japanese tapas house.
-Gonpachi is respected both by locals and tourists alike.
-While foreigners are drawn to the doors because the restaurant served as a shooting location for “Kill Bill,” Tokyo natives enjoy the excellent cuisine.
+Supposedly, Gonpachi is respected both by locals and tourists alike.
+While foreigners are drawn to the doors because the restaurant served as a shooting location for “Kill Bill,” Tokyo natives still like to eat there as well.
 Prices are a bit steep, but the food doesn’t disappoint.

 When done catching up with my friend, we called it a night and headed back to our hotel.
 So after only about eight hours in Tokyo, we were fans.

 On Sunday, we started off the morning with our hotel’s continental breakfast.
 Nice spread.
 Then, we headed to the subway.
 The subway was super easy to navigate and not nearly as intimidating as we were expecting it to be given the rumors.

 We took the train to Koishikawa Korakuen Gardens.
 Because it was Greenery Day, entry was free, so we walked around for a bit and enjoyed the sights.